-People of every age will find an aspect of inimitability that suit there age and expertise.
+People of every age will find an aspect of inimitability that suit their age and expertise.

 (Do they not then ponder on the Qur’an?
 If it had been from anyone other than Allah, they would have surely found in it many discrepancies.).{4/82}